 We researched different adoption agencies and services.
-We watched webcasts for a few larger agencies, but we found Angel Adoption was just an hour drive from our home.
-After our meeting and tour of Angel, we felt very comfortable with our decision.
+We watched webcasts for a few larger agencies, but we found Angel Adoption was just an hour's drive from our home.
+After our meeting and tour of Angel's office, we felt very comfortable with our decision.
 This small, personal company made us feel like we were never going to be lost in the shuffle.

 What were you most excited about?

 Of course we couldn’t wait to be parents!
 The little things and experiences we couldn’t wait to share with a little one.
 Trips to the aquarium, parks, zoos, backyard adventures, as well as the day-to-day activities.